wraft/wraft-frontend/README.md

 ---

-# 📝 Wraft - Contract Lifecycle Management
+# 📝 Wraft - Document Lifecycle Management

 **Wraft** is a comprehensive open-source platform for managing contracts and documents through their lifecycle.
 It helps users simplify, streamline, and automate document creation, processing, approval, and signing.